 The Unlimited Plus plan from Sprint offers everything the Unlimited Basic plan does and more.
 Video streaming is allowed at 1080p, and you get 50GB of mobile hotspot at LTE speeds before being knocked down to 3G.
 In addition to the Hulu subscription, you also get Tidal Premium.
 And, for use in Mexico and Canada, you get 10GB of LTE data instead of the 5GB included in the basic plan.

 The Unlimited Premium plan takes everything that much further.
 You still get the unlimited calls, texts, and LTE data, but with this plan, you also keep them while in Canada and Mexico.
-The mobile hotspot LTE cap is raised even further to 100GB, and 1080p streaming is allowed.
+The mobile hotspot LTE cap is raised even further to 100GB, and Full HD video streaming is allowed.

 The perks are increased as well.
 You get Hulu, Tidal Premium, Lookout Premium Plus, and an Amazon Prime subscription.
-And, if you like to use ride hailing services, the plan also includes two $10 credits each month toward Uber rides.
-The plan is a fair bit pricier, but you can get $10/month off if you bring your own device when switching to Sprint.
+The plan is Sprint's priciest, but you can get $10/month off if you bring your own device when switching to Sprint.
+With this plan, you also can access the 5G network on a compatible phone.

 Sprint 2GB plan| Unlimited calls and texts | $40/month

 If you don't use much data and just want to have all the calling and texting with a sprinkle of the web and YouTube on top, this may be the plan for you.
-Unfortunately, if you think you'll need more than this, your only other option is to go up to an Unlimited plan.
+However, it's hard to recommend this plan when Sprint has a cheaper unlimited data plan.

 Sprint plans: Other options

 If you're looking to get more than just a mobile phone plan, Sprint also offers plans for tablets, smartwatches, and mobile broadband hotspot devices.
-These start from $10 for unlimited data on a smartwatch, $15 for unlimited data on a tablet, and $30 for 10GB on a mobile hotspot.
+These start from $10 for unlimited data on a smartwatch, $15 for unlimited data on a tablet, and from $30 for 10GB to $60 for 100GB on a mobile hotspot device.